 "mindfulness properly maintains the stream of awareness in which our mind is not distracted from its object of meditation.
 Alertness recognizes whether our mind has strayed from that or not."
 (Namgyal & Callahan, 2019, p.
 54)

 The tradition : the Apananasatti Sutta

-The Apananasatti Sutta concentrates the essence of meta-cognitive awareness into some metaphorical phrases.
+The often quoted Apananasatti Sutta concentrates the essence of meta-cognitive awareness into metaphorical phrases.

 Breathing in a long breath, he knows he breathes in a long breath; breathing out a long breath, he knows he breathes out a long breath.
 Breathing in a short breath, he knows he breathes in a short breath; breathing out a short breath, he knows he breathes out a short breath. Ānāpānasati Sutta (quoted in Yates (Culadasa) & Immergut, 2017, p.
 146)

 Of course, "breathing" stands for all activities of the mind.
 One could also say "Being angry, he knows he is angry".

 This knowing is the the precondition for the "self-liberation" of thoughts and emotions: as soon as they arise, they are known and - as Sam Harris might say - "unravel" or "unwind".